mebusy/notes/dev_notes/manim_readme.md

 $ docker run --rm -it  --user="$(id -u):$(id -g)" -v "$(pwd)":/manim manimcommunity/manim:stable manim test_scene.py SquareToCircle -ql
 ```

-Too long command ...
+Pretty long command ...

-To save life, on linux of OSX, you can create a bash function to later use
+To save life, on linux of OSX, you can create a bash function in your bash profile file to later use

 ```bash
 function manim() {